With Red Dead Redemption 2 out of the way, we can now start thinking about the inevitable game in the Grand Theft Auto franchise: GTA 6.

 The thing about Rockstar Games is that it’s incredibly secretive.
 No trailer is getting out of that game studio unless someone seriously screws up.

-Just look what Rockstar did with both GTA 5 and Red Read Redemption 2.
+Just look at what Rockstar did with both GTA 5 and Red Read Redemption 2.
 It teased an announcement a few days before dropping the first trailer for either game.

 GTA 6 news and rumors: what do we know so far?